-Choosing flooring for your home is a very important decision.
-One of the choices that is available is hardwood flooring.
+Choosing to floor for your home is a very important decision.
+One of the choices that are available is hardwood flooring.
 There are many advantages of choosing hardwood flooring including the fact that it will add style and warmth to any type of home.
 The cost of installing hardwood flooring is more than purchasing new carpet, but with regular maintenance and repair, hardwood floors can last for decades.

 Types of Hardwood Flooring

 The first choice you will make is between hardwood and softwood.
 Hardwoods are tougher and less pliable than softwoods, which makes them better suited to most interior settings.